marcoslprado/weather-checker/README.md

 # 🌦️ Weather Checker

-A responsive React application that displays real-time weather data for any city worldwide.
+A React application that displays real-time weather data for any city worldwide.

 ---